Kool G Rap: Kool G Rap and DJ Polo

+Kool G Rap further elaborated on the split with DJ Polo:

+Me and Polo parted ways because I felt it was my time to separate.
+Polo had brought me in the game, so I gave Polo three albums and seven years of my life.
+For it to not be a group where we’re contributing to the group evenly – 50%/50%, then I felt like it was time for us to eat off our own plates.

 Solo career

 In 1995, Wilson started his solo career with the album 4, 5, 6, which featured production from Buckwild, and guest appearances from Nas, MF Grimm and B-1.
 It has been his most commercially successful record, reaching No. 24 on the U.S. Billboard 200 album chart.
 This was followed by Roots of Evil in 1998.
 In 1997, G Rap was featured on Frankie Cutlass' Politics & Bullshit album, on a track entitled "Know Da Game" which also featured Mobb Deep.
 In addition, Kool G featured on the Big Pun track "Wishful Thinking" and on Cuban Link's posse cut "Men of Business" which also featured N.O.R.E., Lord Tariq, and M.O.P.

 He then planned to release his next album, The Giancana Story, on Rawkus Records in 2000.
 Due to several complications with the record label, the album release date was pushed back several times, and the album was eventually released in 2002.
 "My Life", the single from the album, featuring Talk Box legend G-Wise, reached No. 6 on the US Billboard Hot 100 Rap singles charts.
 Kool G Rap and his group 5 Family Click then released a joint album, Click of Respect, on Kool G Rap's own Igloo Ent. record label in 2003, to mild success.
 There were rumors of Kool G Rap's signing to both Rocafella and G-Unit Records, and at one point Maybach Music Group.
 In 2007, he released Half a Klip on Chinga Chang Records, featuring production from, among others, DJ Premier and Marley Marl.
 A full LP was released in 2011, Riches, Royalty, Respect showcasing his true to form style and lyricism.
 The promise and prospects of collaboration albums were announced later the next year on his own, newly formed label FullMettle.
 The first of these new projects came in 2018 with the album Son of G Rap with Rochester, New York based rapper 38 Spesh.

-In later years, Kool G Rap's interests extended outside hip-hop.
-He stated in further interviews his desire to begin writing movie scripts, an ambition taken in for a few years as he sought out various collaborators, and as well as his desire to work on a clothing line at one point.